 “We estimate four to six weeks, but it will depend on the applicants getting the required information to us,” Mary Kay Bean, communications specialist for the MGCB, said in an email.

-But with the waiver, Michigan citizens likely won’t have to wait that long to wager on sports and online casinos.
+But with the waiver, Michigan citizens likely won’t have to wait that long to wager on sports and Michigan gambling sites.
 The next step for a statewide launch hinges on the final licensing approval for the platform providers and operators wishing to enter the Michigan online market.
 Each operator and provider is required to submit approval letters they receive from independent test labs to show they are meeting the state’s technical requirements.

 Once the MGCB receives the paperwork, it can grant provisional licenses and finish the background checks for each operator and provider, such as DraftKings or FanDuel.
 This, combined with the platforms submitting their software to testing labs to ensure they meet all the MGCB’s requirements, are the next key steps in Michigan’s online gaming launch.